Fleet Management Glossary

 Contract Hire – The most common vehicle funding method.
 A form of operating lease where the lessee has the right to use a vehicle over a contract period or mileage but does not own the vehicle at any point.

 Contract Purchase – The organisation agrees to purchase a vehicle over a contractual period.
-Ownership transfers by way of a final payment or balloon payment.
+Ownership transfers with a final payment or balloon payment.
 There is usually an option to return the vehicle at the end of the lease.
 Contract purchase is a loan agreement as opposed to a lease.

 Depreciation – The reduction in the value of an asset over time.
 Depreciation costs on vehicles tend to be highest in the initial period of ownership when acquired from new.

-Disposal – The sale or de-fleeting of a vehicle at the end of contract.
+Disposal – The sale or de-fleeting of a vehicle at the end of the contract.

-Dilapidation – Under a lease agreement dilapidation can be charged where the vehicle is returned in a less than reasonable condition for its age and mileage.
-Vehicle condition is generally measured against “fair wear and tear” guidelines which are published by the BVRLA.
+Dilapidation – Under a lease agreement, dilapidation can be charged where the vehicle is returned in a less than the reasonable condition for its age and mileage.
+Vehicle condition is measured against “fair wear and tear” guidelines which the BVRLA publishes.

-Duty of Care – Under the Health and Safety Act 1974, employers have a statutory duty to ensure the health, safety and welfare of all employees at work.
-This legislation in the context of running the fleet relates to managing on road risk.
+Duty of Care – Under the Health and Safety Act 1974, employers have a statutory duty to ensure all employees’ health, safety, and welfare at work.
+This legislation in the context of running the fleet relates to managing road risk.

 Early Termination – If a customer chooses to end a lease agreement before its contracted end date.
-Under a contract hire agreement this usually generates a charge based on a percentage of outstanding rentals or based on the actual costs of termination.
+Under a contract hire agreement, this usually generates a charge based on a percentage of outstanding rentals or the actual costs of termination.